We may earn commission from affiliate links →

 Hawaiian Cove Beach, Pula

-This is by no means an extensive list, and there are loads of other killer beaches in Istria ready for you this summer.
+This is by no means an extensive list, and loads of other killer Istria beaches are ready for you this summer.
 But now that you know some, which of these beaches in Istria will you head to first?Share